jajorda2/satohash/README.md

 # satohash
 Satohash - cryptographic key derivation function
+THIS IS AN UPDATED VERSION (THAT ACTUALLY WORKS) OF movedon2otherthings REPO This version includes an updated hash.h header file that has matching declarations for all definitions.

 The function takes 256bit input (for example a password) and returns a 256bit output (for example a bitcoin private key)